Tools - Chris Ullrich dot net

 Analog

-Nikon FM2n – My other favorite film camera.
+Nikon FM2n – Another favorite film camera.
 This one’s a tank.
-Works great with the Nikon 50mm 1.4, which is what I have mounted on it 90% of the time.
+Works great with the Nikon 35mm f2.8, which is what I have mounted on it 90% of the time.

-Kodak Tri-X – A classic for as long as I’ve been alive.
+• Kodak Tri-X – A classic for as long as I’ve been alive.
+Although, I rarely shoot it these days in favor of HP5.

 Polaroid OneStep 2 – A cool Polaroid camera from the gang at Polaroid Originals.
-I really like it.
+Even though they’ve come out with new ones, I really like this early model.
 Read my review for more about this camera.

 Digital

-Lightroom – In the past I used Photoshop all the time, but now Lightroom is pretty much all I use.
-But I still have Photoshop . . just in case.
+Lightroom – Lightroom is pretty much all I use, even with the bullshit rental model and Adobe trying to cram AI into everything.
+I also have Photoshop . . . just in case.

-I record a lot of audio for podcasts and such and I also listen to a lot of music and other audio content too.
+I record audio for podcasts and such (see my favorite DAW above) and I also listen to a lot of music and other audio content.

 Shure SM7B – This microphone has been around for quite a few years and has become an industry standard.
 It works very well and sounds great with my voice.
 Plus, it’s built like a tank and should last a lifetime.
 Expensive, but worth it.